Arizona Desert Palm Trees

 NATURAL LIFE - If you're wondering what is the lifespan of a Canary Island date palm - quite long!
 When not affected by any Palm Problems, it's known to reach between 200-300 years old!

-young canary island date palmThis one's only getting started in life!
+young canary island date palmThis P. canariensis is only getting started in life!

 How to Trim Canary Palms?